IsacPasianotto/Reversi-game/README.md

     - [x] **Important TODO** selector (mode and difficulty) before starting the game
       - [x] Make this selector effectively change the game mode and the difficulty
     - [x] Set gradle to build and auto-run the GUI version of the game
+- [ ] (Optional) Make sure that the code is always runnable providing instruction on how to run it with containers:
+  - [ ] Conteiner for Desktop version
+  - [x] Container for Terminal version

 ## Known bugs that have to be fixed and Known issues
 - [x] In the GUI, if you click on a cell that is not a valid move, then you click *undo* button, the program will not undo the move but change the current player only.
 - [ ] Sometimes (not always, like 5% of the times) in the gui, after closing the welcome window, the main window will not appear.
 This is not a big issue, since you can just close the program and re-run it but it's still annoying.